faisalKhan-99/faisalKhan-99/README.md

 - 👋 Hello, I’m Faisal Khan
 - 🌱 I’m currently learning mobile app development.
 I started with Android but have now shifted to cross platform using React Native.
+I also develop Wordpress websites and am currently invested in learning Ethereum blockchain.
 - 💞️ I’m looking to collaborate on any app development project which would help me widen my horizons of knowledge.
 - 📫 You can reach me at my Email -  asdfaisal39@gmail.com